 The following are some examples of general policy issues that can be explored in a policy paper.
 Students are in no way limited to or restricted by the following examples.
-These examples are offered simply to help students in thinking about ideas for their papers.

 - Economics: Initiation of trade agreements; support for or opposition to protectionist legislation; restrictions on or relaxation of technical transfer restrictions; relaxation or tightening of immigration or customs laws in a particular country or region.

 - Legal Issues: Adherence to or rejection of new facets of international law, space law, maritime law, intellectual property rights, etc.; jurisdictions of international courts; implications for acceptance of or rejection of a proposed treaty or agreement.